 - You can decide what should happen to any family pets.

-Before selecting a solicitor, we would advise shopping around, getting a few quotes and reading online reviews about the firm.
+Before selecting a service or solicitor, we would advise shopping around, getting a few quotes and reading online reviews about the firm.
 When you start putting your document together, you need to make sure that you have outlined:

 - Who will look after any children under the age of 18.